-The full text of District Board of Trustees Rule 4.01 is available on the College's website via the following pathway: "Community," "Human Resources," and "Polk State College Rules."
-This rule includes a list of behaviors considered to be unacceptable, as well as the disciplinary procedures followed at the College.
+The full text of District Board of Trustees Rule 4.01 is available on the College's website via the following pathway: "Community," "District Board of Trustees," and "Polk State College Rules."
+This rule includes a list of behaviors considered to be unacceptable and the disciplinary procedures followed at the College.
 Information regarding due process is also included.

-5.4 Campus Disrupters
+6.4 Campus Disrupters